-Our work combines novel proteomic approaches, with molecular and systems virology, biochemistry, transcriptomic, genomic, cell biology, bioinformatics, immunology, medicinal chemistry and molecular pharmacology approaches to achieve these goals.
-We focus on hepatitis C virus (HCV), and several acute emerging viruses including DENV, Zika virus, Ebola virus (EBOV), and encephalitic alphaviruses.
+Our work combines systems virology approaches, such as novel proteomic and single cell transcriptomic approaches, with molecular virology, biochemistry, genomic, cell biology, bioinformatics, immunology, medicinal chemistry and molecular pharmacology approaches to achieve these goals.
+We focus on several acute emerging viruses including DENV, Zika virus, Ebola virus (EBOV), and encephalitic alphaviruses as well as hepatitis C virus (HCV).
 We utilize both in vitro and in vivo infection models of these viral pathogens either at Stanford or via collaborations.

 The advantages of the host-targeted broad-spectrum

 Global health is threatened by emerging viruses, such as dengue (DENV) and Ebola (EBOV), which largely lack effective vaccines or therapies.
 Most antiviral strategies targeting viral factors by “one drug, one bug” approaches are associated with the emergence of viral resistance and are developed slowly and expensively and therefore not easily scalable.
 Our goal is to overcome these challenges by developing host-targeted antiviral approaches.

 1. Deciphering the mechanisms by which RNA viruses hijack various intracellular membrane trafficking pathways for mediating key steps in the viral life cycle.
 These include the roles of adaptor protein complexes in viral trafficking during viral entry, assembly, release, and direct cell-to-cell spread, the role of the ESCRT machinery in intracellular viral budding, and the roles of ubiquitin pathways in the regulation of viral assembly and release.